wazum/sluggi/README.md

 - Optionally lock all descendant paths when an ancestor is locked
 - Editing the full path auto-locks it to prevent sync from overwriting your work

+> [!NOTE]
+> Moving a locked page updates its parent prefix to match the new location — the lock prevents edits, not relocations.
+The lock state itself is preserved, so the slug stays protected against further regeneration after the move.

 ### Translated Pages

 ![Translated page](Documentation/sluggi_translated.png)